andrewcameronsims/opengallery/README.md

 1. Navigate to a location where you want to install the source and run `git clone https://github.com/andrewcameronsims/opengallery.git`

-2. Reset the database using `rails run db:reset`
+2. Reset the database using `rails db:reset`

 3. Run `rails server` to run the server in development mode.